Life

 Criterion definitions

-In the very popular 2008 book 13 Things That Don’t Make Sense, by American physicist Michael Brooks, number five is life.
-In this chapter, Brooks explains how traditionally there have been three ways to unravel the essential nature of life.
+In the very popular 2008 book 13 Things That Don’t Make Sense, by American physicist Michael Brooks, the fifth thing that doesn't make sense in modern science is life.
+Brooks explains how traditionally there have been three ways to unravel the essential nature of life.
 [12] One is to find out how it started: trace the life back to the point where all that existed was chemistry.
 A pictorial view of the evolution timeline, however, shows this to be a futile effort, in that the only demarcation one can find is the sub-atomic to atomic transition point of the universe, approximately 13.5-billion years ago.
 The second method, according to Brooks, is to build something that is “alive” from scratch: take chemicals and put them together in ways that make them come alive.
 The 1952 Urey-Miller experiment, of course, is the poster child of this endeavor.
 [13] More recent attempt in this direction, include: cloning, making test tube babies, bring back to life extinct species using preserved DNA samples, etc. In nanotechnology, building things atom-by-atom, such as walking molecules, driving molecules, etc., is another type of proto-like life.
 Lastly, according to Brooks:

 In other words, it has become a guarantee that once a new criterion-based definition of life is put forth, it will only be a matter of time before a disproof becomes apparent.
 The following is a listing of various criterion definitions of life (and disproofs) ordered by date: